-Carla Fried: Tax refund or bonus?
-Hire a financial planner
+Tax refund or bonus?
+Hire a financial planner | Carla Fried

 Every household has its own list of financial stress points, but there are some common anxiety-inducers:

-—Building an emergency fund
+— Building an emergency fund

-—Getting a handle on credit card debt
+— Getting a handle on credit card debt

-—Being able to consistently pay the bills, on time
+— Being able to consistently pay the bills, on time

-—Juggling paying down student loans with saving for retirement
+— Juggling paying down student loans with saving for retirement

-—Sending kids to college without sending you to the eternal poorhouse
+— Sending kids to college without sending you to the eternal poorhouse

-—Meeting the daunting challenge of building retirement savings that match your life expectancy
+— Meeting the daunting challenge of building retirement savings that match your life expectancy

 If any or all of those resonated with you, you might consider making an investment in hiring a financial pro to help you hatch a long-term plan for tackling your challenges and building financial security.